gperreymond/ministack-custom/README.md

 ## Features

 - **Nomad Cluster**: With only servers setup
-- **Kestra**: A complete terraform examples, of how to add single tenant kestra client with nomad at edge client.
+- **Kestra**: A complete terraform examples, adding single tenant kestra clients with nomad at edge

 ```yaml
 name: 'kestra'